 - could - a word used in place of "can" to demonstrate doubt

 - coward - a person who lacks courage

-You'll notice some lengthier additions here, including "congratulate" and "calculate."
-Take a look at this sampling of words for fourth-grade students:
+You'll notice some lengthier additions here, including congratulate and calculate.
+Take a look at this sampling of words for upper elementary students.